James Washington Smith was in Company K, VA 8th Cavalry as a Bugler. Company K was also called Big Sandy Rangers.

 Zachariah Smith Family Photo at Belle’s (WHEELER) 63rd Birthday, in 1927.

 All of these Smiths are thought to have descended from George “Burntface” Smith.
 He is said to have come to America to serve as an indentured servant for William Byrd II in Virginia.
-And continues with me, 5 brothers, 22 grandchildren, 21 grandchildren, and counting.
+And continues with me, 5 brothers, 22 grandchildren, 23 great-grandchildren and counting.

 Here is the story of some of those ancestors.